-The proposed KPIs include those that are more established and focus on enterprise value, such as emissions and energy consumption.
-These types of metrics will be the focus of the global reporting baseline established by the ISSB.
+The KPIs include those that are more established and focus on enterprise value, such as emissions and energy consumption.
 Alongside of these are broader stakeholder KPIs that, in many cases, are less mature and tested, and which focus on stakeholder value.
 This includes, for instance, device and subscription affordability and digital skills training.
-As operators begin to measure and improve their performance against the industry KPIs, they will help generate evidence that a company's future prospects and financial performance will increasingly be determined by the value it delivers to all of its stakeholders - including shareholders, employees, customers and society as a whole.
+As operators begin to measure and improve their performance against the industry KPIs, they will help generate evidence that a company's future prospects and financial performance will increasingly be determined by the value it delivers to all of its stakeholders including shareholders, employees, customers and society as a whole.

-Where possible, the KPIs use a denominator such as "per 1GB of data" or 'per million subscribers' to make the data more comparable between operators.
+In some cases, the KPIs use a denominator such as data traffic, subscriptions or revenues to make the data more comparable between operators.
 The denominators were chosen through consultation with mobile operators and may change over time.
-It is recognised that global comparisons for some of the KPIs will be constrained by contextual factors such as electric grid reliability, GDP per capita, regulatory environments and infrastructure costs.
+It is recognised that global comparisons for some of the KPIs will be constrained by contextual factors such as the electricity grid, geography and climate, social and demographic factors, and policy and regulatory environments.
 Operators could enable more meaningful disclosures by reporting at the country or regional level.
 Supporting narrative can also be used to provide data users with the contextual information they need to understand why some markets will seem to outperform others against individual KPIs.